C Programming

 Step 2: Compiling

-Many modern compilers will also adjust your code to optimize it.
-For example, if your code includes a command to multiply an integer by a multiple of 2 (ex: newInt = 3 * 4), your compiler may instead use a binary shift operation (newInt = 3 << 2 in C or shr %rdx, 2 in assembly).
+Many modern compilers will also make optimizing adjustments to your code.
+For example, if your code includes a command to multiply an integer by four (ex: newInt = 3 * 4;), your compiler may instead use a binary shift operation (newInt = 3 << 2; in C or shr %rdx, 2 in assembly).
+These adjustments reduce the number of instructions needed, increasing the speed and efficiency of your program.

 Compile your C code into assembly by running the following terminal command: